 Tags: Spanish

-Alberto Villate Isaza specializes in Latin American colonial literature, culture and historiography, particularly in the New Kingdom of Granada.
-Other interest and areas of research include social and political theory of the baroque, discourses of Latin American national identity, and nineteenth- and early twentieth-century Latin American literature, especially modernismo.
-He is the author of Exemplary Violence: Rewriting History in…
+Have you ever wondered what were the effects of the European presence in the Americas and how it shaped the world?
+My main area of research is Latin American colonial literature, culture and historiography, particularly in the New Kingdom of Granada (Modern-day Colombia) and the Andean region.
+Other interest and areas of research include social and political theory of the baroque, discourses of Latin American national identity, and nineteenth-…

 Kate advises (2nd year and beyond) French, Romance Languages (including Italian and Portuguese tracks), and some Spanish majors (last name H-Z).
 She is the main contact for Italian and Portuguese minor questions.
 Kate Daley-Bailey received her A.B.
 (2001) and M.A.
 (2004) degrees in Religion from the University of Georgia.
 She taught Religion courses at the collegiate level for ten years at Georgia State University, Georgia Perimeter College,…